lukeFalsina/Grab-n-Run/docs/tutorial.rst

 	represented by the **Android Debug Certificate**, a certificate used to sign applications before running them in debug mode and not safe to use during production phase.
-	``SecureDexClassLoader`` has been instructed to automatically reject class loading for classes whose package name has been associated to the **Android Debug Certificate** and so **DO NOT USE IT** to check the signature of your containers.
+	``SecureDexClassLoader`` has been instructed to automatically reject class loading for classes whose package name has been associated for signature verification to the **Android Debug Certificate** and so **DO NOT USE IT** to check the signature of your containers.

 .. note::
 	You may want to insert more than one entry into the associative map.
 This is useful whenever you want to